jaeike6/Project-2_Group-7/README.md

 Use pandas to extract data from CSV files and create data frames

 Transformation:
-Drop null values to avoid errors
+-Drop null values to avoid errors

-Split text column (Player name)
+-Split text column (Player name)

-Filter team record data for 2017-2018 season
+-Filter team record data for 2017-2018 season

-Copy only necessary columns
+-Copy only necessary columns

-Remove duplicate data by “groupby” function
+-Remove duplicate data by “groupby” function

-Rename the column headers
+-Rename the column headers

 Loading:
-Used pandas and sqlalchemy to upload cleaned data Created a database named  Project2 in Pgadmin4 and created the schema for the tables of our data: nba_stats,nba_salary and team_stats.
+-Used pandas and sqlalchemy to upload cleaned data

+-Created a database named  Project2 in Pgadmin4 and created the schema for the tables of our data: nba_stats,nba_salary and team_stats.
 The nba_stats and nba_salary tables are connected by the player_name.

-Created engine to connect to the database by setting up a connection to the local postgres using pandas Connected our final data  to sql by uploading the DataFrames to sql through the engine Finalized everything by closing the engine
+-Created engine to connect to the database by setting up a connection to the local postgres using pandas

+-Connected our final data  to sql by uploading the DataFrames to sql through the engine

+-Finalized everything by closing the engine